no-ebs/site-data/content/post/noebs.md

 	- we can use our EBS simulator while we do the plan for you, the exact way EBS does.
 Bear in mind that our testers are highly competitive and they're all ex-EBSers.

 **We plan on releasing our simulator very soon.
 Stay tuned.**

-# FAQ
-- Why is the name?
-For no reason really.
-It is just the first name that came into my mind.
-- Why open source?
-Open source is nice!
-Yeey!
-We love open source.
-- Why Go?
-I was trying to learn it for awhile and I never get to actually do something useful with it.
-I've started this project with Python, using a framework called Sanic (very fast, Flask compatible microframework).
-Then I stumbled on the request validations issue:
-	- i either have to write my own validation schema
-	- or, just adapt another technology.
-I opted to the second one.
-Go is cool!
-- Commitment to this project?
-I'm very committed to this project.